emagiz/emdocs/mds/microlearning/intermediate-event-streaming-connectors-emagiz-as-consumer.md

 ## 2. Key concepts
 This microlearning centers around using eMagiz as a consumer.
-By using, in this context, we mean: Being able consume data from topics that are managed within an external Kafka Cluster, such as the eMagiz Kafka Cluster.
+By using, in this context, we mean: Being able to consume data from topics that are managed within an external Kafka Cluster, such as the eMagiz Kafka Cluster.

 By knowing how you can easily use eMagiz as a consumer in these situations you can create event processors or create hybrid configurations (i.e. messaging to event streaming combination).

-In this microlearning we will zoom in on which components in eMagiz you would need to consume data from a topic.
-Note that, as we learned in the previous module, eMagiz will auto generate these components when you create an event processor.
+In this microlearning, we will zoom in on which components in eMagiz you would need to consume data from a topic.
+Note that, as we learned in the previous module, eMagiz will auto-generate these components when you create an event processor.
 If you want more information on event processors please revisit those microlearnings

 ##### Theory

-## 3. Using eMagiz as consumer
+## 3. Using eMagiz as a consumer

 By knowing how you can easily use eMagiz as a consumer in these situations you can create event processors or create hybrid configurations (i.e. messaging to event streaming combination).
-In this microlearning we will zoom in on which components in eMagiz you would need to consume data from a topic.
-Note that, as we learned in the previous module, eMagiz will auto generate these components when you create an event processor.
+In this microlearning, we will zoom in on which components in eMagiz you would need to consume data from a topic.
+Note that, as we learned in the previous module, eMagiz will auto-generate these components when you create an event processor.
 If you want more information on event processors please revisit those microlearnings

-When integrating several systems with each other it can quickly happen that a subset of those systems can only be reached via traditional messaging patterns whereas others can write and/or read data directly on a topic.
-In this microlearning we will focus on the scenario where an external party writes data to a topic. eMagiz will in turn consume data from said topic and distribute it to several legacy systems.
+When integrating several systems it can quickly happen that a subset of those systems can only be reached via traditional messaging patterns whereas others can write and/or read data directly on a topic.
+In this microlearning, we will focus on the scenario where an external party writes data to a topic. eMagiz will in turn consume data from the topic and distribute it to several legacy systems.

-To make this work you need to identify the producing system, the consuming system (eMagiz) and create a messaging onramp that will ensure that the messaging pattern is followed towards the legacy systems.
-In the picture shown below we have illustrated this in the Capture phase of eMagiz
+To make this work you need to identify the producing system, the consuming system (eMagiz), and create a messaging onramp that will ensure that the messaging pattern is followed towards the legacy systems.
+In the picture shown below, we have illustrated this in the Capture phase of eMagiz

 <p align="center"><img src="../../img/microlearning/intermediate-event-streaming-connectors-emagiz-as-consumer--capture-phase-es-solution.png"></p>